 - In chinese medicine, the large intestine is linked to the lungs so watch out for lung problems down the line.
 I developed a chronic cough 3 years after the surgery which came and went over time.
 It has subsided as of 2010.

 - Be careful when taking cough syrup with codeine (promethazine) in it during bedtime; the codeine may relax your intestines (and put you out) to the point of you shitting yourself in the middle of the night.

 - Working out (whether you do cardio or weight building doesn't matter) is great for stress relief and general overall health, I recommend it.
 I always say the hardest part about working out is getting to the gym.

-- Eating a lot of protein will make your bowl movements very smelly.
+- Eating a lot of protein will make your bowl movements very smelly (this also happens with sushi).
 When working out, many protein mixes will not agree with you, I use TrueProtein's website to make custom protein mixes I can handle.
 My mix is 70% Whey Protein Isolate Cold-Filtration, 20% Micellar Casein (Instantized), 10% Branch Chain Amino Acids INSTANTIZED (BCAA's)

 Colitis InformationMain Page